hillscottc/storm/README.md

-# A ChatGPT integration demo app
+# An AI integration demo app

-This is a demo project designed to to demonstrate coding an Artificial Intelligence interface powered by ChatGPT.
+This is a demo project designed to to demonstrate coding an AI interface powered by ChatGPT.

 Deployed at https://delightful-bay-06ad1331e.4.azurestaticapps.net